 Grated zest of 1 lemon

-Optional: 1/2 C semi-sweet chocolate chips, melted to dip cookies in
+Optional: 1/2 cup semi-sweet chocolate chips, melted to dip cookies in

 extra melted butter and tapioca flour for pans

-In a small bowl, mix together flour and baking soda, set aside.
+In a small bowl, mix together flour and baking powder, set aside.

 In a large bowl, beat together the eggs and the sugar until they are light in color and have thickened–3-4 minutes.
 Beat in vanilla and lemon zest.
 With a rubber spatula, fold in the flour mixture, then fold in the butter.